SterlingHoughton/ticketing/commands-notes.md

 To view the current context for kubectl, run the following command:
 --kubectl config current-context

-To view the current context for kubectl, run the following command:
+To view all contexs for kubectl, run the following command:
 --kubectl config get-contexts

 After your clusters, users, and contexts are defined in one or more configuration files, you can quickly switch between clusters by using the